kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/SQL vs No-SQL.md

 ## SCALABILITY

-* **Vertical scaling** is increasing the properties of the same server or database
+* **Vertical scaling** is increasing the properties of the same server or database for a better performance
-* **Horizontal scaling** is increasing the number of databases
+* **Horizontal scaling** is increasing the number of databases distributed within servers.

-## CAP THEOREM

-CAP stand for Consistency, Availiability and partition tolerance (Shard tolerance)

-This theorem says that a database can only guarantee two of this aspects.

-* Consistency: All clients see the same data at the same time
-* Availability: System continues to operate even in in the presence of node failures
-* Partition-Tolerance: The system continues to operate despite of network failures